Heteroflow/Heteroflow/README.md

 Heteroflow is header-only.
 Simply copy the entire folder [heteroflow/](heteroflow/) to your project and add the include path accordingly.

 # Create a Heteroflow Application

 Heteroflow manages concurrent CPU-GPU programming using a *task dependency graph* model.
-Each node in the graph represents a task and each edge indicates a dependency constraint between two nodes.
+Each node in the graph represents either a CPU (host) task or a GPU (device) task.
+Each edge indicates
+a dependency constraint between two tasks.
 Most applications are developed through the following steps:

 ## Step 1: Create a Heteroflow Graph